-I didn’t talk at all during the meeting, but jotted down every time the bank guy lied.
+I did not talk at all during the meeting but jotted down every time the bank guy lied.
 He lied five times.

 What happened?
 She put all her money with the guy.
-“He’s practically family.”
-I can’t argue with a good salesman.
+He is practically family.
+I can not argue with a good salesman.

-But he lied about the mutual funds’ performance that he was pitching, the fees they were charging, the commissions he was charging, and a few more I can’t remember now.
+But he lied about the mutual funds? performance that he was pitching, the fees they were charging, the commissions he was charging, and a few more I can not remember now.
 I wrote an article about it in the Financial Times back then.

 Fact: Mutual funds don’t outperform the general market, so better to invest in the general market without paying the extra layer of fees.

 Use the criteria I describe above, pick 20 companies, and invest.